-Furthermore, this board is designed not ONLY for overclockers, but also for SFF gamers with a x16slot for blazing-fast video, integrated Intel WiFi, an Intel i219 NIC, M.2 type M, U.2, and much more!
+Furthermore, this board is designed not only for overclockers, but also for gamers with NVIDIA® 2-Way SLI Support, without the need for PLX chips; an external clock generator; blazing-fast networking, featuring an Intel® i219 NIC; Intel® Dual-Band AC WiFi + BT; an M.2 Key-M slot and much more!

-Lastly, a motherboard is only as good as its BIOS, and the EVGA Z270 STINGER features an updated UEFI\BIOS GUI with a focus on overclocking and functionality in a lean, straight-forward package.
+Lastly, a motherboard is only as good as its BIOS, and the EVGA Z370 Micro features an updated UEFI/BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
 You won't need to be an expert to configure your motherboard, but if you are, you'll find features unavailable anywhere else.

 Combining the best of current technology with the latest innovations, EVGA is further refining motherboard performance!